greerviau/openvoiceassistant-node/README.md

 The installation will automatically create a systemd service.

 The node should now be running!
 If you check your OVA Hub frontend you should see your node has been auto discovered.
 This can take a few minutes on initial install.
 If it takes longer than 5 minutes, check the status of the systemd service using ```sudo systemctl status ova_node.service```.

-On initial install, the node may show up with a strange ID name such as ```node_8917a474bc894ccd848780e6a8dfb988```.
-Use the Identify button to identify your node, it will announce "Hello World!" confirming which Node it is.
+On initial install, the node may show up with an ID name such as ```node_8917a474bc894ccd848780e6a8dfb988```.
+Use the ```Identify``` button to identify your node, it will announce "Hello World!" confirming which Node it is.

 ## Configuration
 From the configuration page for a Node, there are several settings you can change.